+(1) Truck model number or registered name

+(2) Truck type

-- (1) Truck model number or registered name - (2) The type is represented a kind of truck such as diesel.
+The type is indicated a type of the truck such as diesel, LPG or battery.

 (3) Truck serial number

 An identification number assigned to this particular truck and should be used when requesting information or ordering service parts for this truck from your authorized HYUNDAI dealer.
 The serial number is also stamped on the frame.